gabitephnadze-cpu/chart/README.md

-This code converts kilometers to miles and miles to kilometers.
+This is a code that generates a desktop type calculator.